 About the Clinical Ethics Fellowship

-The Clinical Ethics Fellowship in the Center of Biomedical Ethics is a two-year, full-time program designed to prepare graduates to become leaders in bioethics in health care settings, academic institutions, and professional or government agencies.
-Established in 2015, this non-ACGME fellowship is committed to addressing ethical concerns through clinical ethics consultation, policy development, education and research.
+The Clinical Ethics Fellowship is a two-year, full-time program designed to prepare graduates to become leaders in bioethics in healthcare settings, academic institutions, and professional or government agencies.
+Established in 2015, this non -ACGME fellowship is committed to addressing ethical concerns through clinical ethics consultation, policy development, education, and research.
 This fellowship will be appointed through the Stanford Graduate Medical Education (GME) office.

 • The goals and objectives of this fellowship include the following:

-• Comprehensive knowledge of key bioethics topics, including skills in critically evaluating empirical and conceptual research in bioethics
+• Develop a comprehensive knowledge base of key bioethics topics, including skills in critically evaluating and teaching empirical and conceptual research in bioethics

-• Develop the ability to take leadership roles in Clinical Ethics Committee Meetings.
+• Develop leadership skills through participation in institutional Ethics Committee meetings

 Fellowship Activities

-Fellows will devote 65% of their time in clinical work, 15% in didactic training and teaching, and 20% of their time in research.
+Fellows will generally devote 65% of their time in clinical work, 15% in didactic training and teaching, and 20% in research.

-• Shadowing ethics consults at Stanford Health Care (SHC) and Lucile Packard Children’s Hospital (LPCH)
+• Clinical rotations at Stanford Health Care (SHC) and Lucile Packard Children’s Hospital (LPCH)

-• Participate in interdisciplinary rounds in several ICU units
+• Participation in interdisciplinary rounds in several ICU units

-• Attend all ethics committee meetings at SHC and LPCH
+• Assist in preparing for and attending all ethics committee meetings at SHC and LPCH

 • Assist in drafting hospital policies, including conducting background research